 We are getting bombarded with requests to sign up for newsletters.
 There are some that I would sign up for, but either I don’t trust the site, or just the thought of my Inbox getting slammed turns me off.

 But what if Feedly (my RSS Reader) provided me with a unique email address that I could use for newsletters?
 And they managed the subscribe and unsubscribe process from the reader itself.
 All those newsletters could be directed into folders on my RSS Reader for me to read at my leisure.
 My Inbox doesn’t get assaulted.
 And the content providers don’t have my direct email account.

-You know those annoying newsletter pop-up windows windows?
-What if a browser extension provided by the RSS Reader that detected it and offered to either complete the sign up or block the window forever?
+Do you know those annoying newsletter pop-up windows?
+What if a browser extension provided by the RSS Reader detected it and offered to either complete the signup or block the window forever?
 That would be awesome.

 RSS Robot by Rob McDonald